 This is the first in a blog series that will explore the FirstNet Authority Roadmap domains.
-You can also learn about: Coverage and Capacity, Situational Awareness, and Voice Communications.
+You can also learn about: Coverage and Capacity, Situational Awareness, Voice Communications, Secure Information Exchange, and User Experience.
 Download the full Roadmap at firstnet.gov/Roadmap.

 The Core Foundation